Feshbach projection formalism for open quantum systems

 The advantage of the local approach consists in the fact that it yields an equation of motion for the relevant degrees of freedom which is local in time and which is therefore often much easier to deal with than the Nakajima-Zwanzig non-local master equation (\ref{NZ}).

 It should be stressed that the structure of the memory kernel $\mathcal{K}_t$ is highly nontrivial and, therefore, the non-local master equation (\ref{NZ}) is rather untractable.
 Note, that this equation is exact, i.e. in deriving (\ref{NZ}) one does not use any specific approximation.
 Approximating (\ref{NZ}) is a delicate issue.
 One often applies second order Born approximation which considerably simplifies the structure of $\mathcal{K}_t$.
 However, this approximation in general violates basic properties of the master equation like for example complete positivity or even positivity of $\rho_t$ \cite{Fabio-rev}.
 Further simplification of (\ref{NZ}) consists in various Markov approximations which allow one to avoid memory effects.
 These approximations may also break the physics of the problem.
 For example well known local Redfield equation \cite{Redfield} again violates complete positivity \cite{Breuer,Fabio-rev}.
-The problem of a consistent Markov approximation was studied by D\"umcke and Spohn \cite{Dumcke}.
+The problem of a consistent Markov approximation was studied in \cite{Dumcke}.
 One often tries to use phenomenological memory kernels.
-However, as was already observed by Barnett and Stenholm \cite{Stenholm}, there is no simple recipe how to construct $\mathcal{K}_t$ in order to preserve basic properties of quantum evolution \cite{Lidar,Sabrina}.
+However, as was already observed in \cite{Stenholm}, there is no simple recipe how to construct $\mathcal{K}_t$ in order to preserve basic properties of quantum evolution \cite{Lidar,Sabrina}.

-The local approach based on (\ref{local}) is much more popular.
-Clearly, the mathematical structure of (\ref{local}) is much more ``friendly" than that of (\ref{NZ}).
-Moreover, the local equation provides a straightforward generalization of the celebrated Markovian semigroup governed by the time-independent generator $L$ possessing well known standard form \cite{GKS,Lindblad}
+The local approach based on (\ref{local}) is much more popular and provides a straightforward generalization of the celebrated Markovian semigroup \cite{GKS,Lindblad}.

-with the effective Hamiltonian $H$ and arbitrary noise operators $V_\alpha$.
-Note, however, that local equation (\ref{local}), contrary to generalized master equation (\ref{NZ}), is not derived from any specific microscopic model.
-Therefore, it is a rather phenomenological equation which generalizes (\ref{GKSL}) for time-dependent situation.
-Again, there is no general recipe how to construct legitimate local generators.
 It should be also stressed that Markovian semigroup, being a special case of (\ref{local}), is derived from (\ref{NZ}) by applying quite sophisticated Markovian approximations like for example weak coupling or singular coupling limits \cite{Dumcke,Alicki}.